sreejithbnaick/dexcount-checker/README.md

 ## See your self by running the code.
-* Run assembleDebug and see output in console.
+* Run gradle task `assembleDebug` and see output in console.
 Eg `Total methods in app-debug.apk: 1161`
 * Try commenting the code and re-run and see the difference.